winkm89/teachPress/readme.txt

 === teachPress ===
 Contributors: Michael Winkler
-Tags: publications, enrollments, education, course management, BibTeX, bibliography
+Tags: publications, enrollments, education, courses, BibTeX, bibliography
 License: GPLv2 or later
 Requires at least: 3.9
 Tested up to: 4.1.1
-Stable tag: 5.0.0
+Stable tag: 5.0.1

-With this plugin you can easy manage courses and publications.
+Manage your courses and publications with teachPress

 == Description ==
-The plugin unites a course management system (with modules for enrollments, documents and assessments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
+This plugin unites a course management system (with modules for enrollments, documents and assessments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
 You can use it with WordPress 3.9.0 or higher.

 = Features: =
 * BibTeX compatible multi user publication management
 * BibTeX import for publications
 * BibTeX and RTF export for publications
 * RSS feed for publications
-* Course management with an integrated modules for enrollments, assessments and documents
+* Course management with integrated modules for enrollments, assessments and documents
 * XLS/CSV export for course lists
 * Many shortcodes for an easy using of publication lists, publication searches, enrollments and course overviews
-* Dymamic adding of new data fields for courses, students and publications
+* Dymamic meta data system for courses, students and publications

 = Supported Languages =
 * English